Kaholo/kaholo-plugin-okta/README.md

 ## Method: Get System Logs
 Get Okta system logs since the date and time specified, until now.

-## Parameters
+### Parameters
 1. Since (Autocomplete) **Required** - The date and time to get the logs from.

 ## Method: Create Event Hook
 Creates a new event hook for the specified webhook.

-## Parameters
+### Parameters
 1. Events (Autocomplete/Array) **Required** - The events to send to the specified webhook.
 Can be provided either as a single events chosen from Autocomplete dropdown menu, or passed as an array of events from code.
 2. Event Hook Name (String) **Required** - The name of the new event hook.
 3. Webhook URL (String) **Required** - The URL of the webhook to send all the events data to.
 4. Secret (Vault) **Optional** - The value to attach as the token for the HTTP authorazation header in the requests sent to the webhook.
 If not specified, uses API token.
 5. HTTP Headers (Text/Object) **Optional** - If specified, attach the specified headers to requests sent to the webhook.
-Can be passed either as key=value pairs, each header seperated with a new line, or as an object fron code.
+Can be passed either as key=value pairs, each header seperated with a new line, or as an object from code.
 6. Active (Boolean) **Optional** - If specified, activate the new event hook.

 ## Method: Event Hook Action
 Runs the specified action on the specified event hook.

-## Parameters
+### Parameters
 1. Event Hook (Autocomplete) **Required** - The event hook to run the specified action on.
 2. Action (Options) **Required** - The action to run on the specified event.
 Possible values: Get | Activate | Deactivate | Verify | Delete